-The following is a list of activities that are unallowable and cannot be supported by Justice for Families grant funding.
+The following is a list of activities that are unallowable and cannot be supported by Disability Grant Program grant funding.
 Applications that propose unallowable activities may receive a point deduction during the review process.
 Applications that include substantial unallowable activities will not be considered for funding.

 - Lobbying;

 - Fundraising;

 - Purchase of real property;

-- Construction;
+- Construction; and

-- Physical modifications to buildings, including minor renovations (such as painting or carpeting)
+- Physical modifications that have not been approved by OVW and/or that are in excess of 2% of the total award.3